MaterializeInc/materialize/doc/user/content/overview/what-is-materialize.md

 - What it actually is
 - How it works

+## What does Materialize do?

+Materialize lets you ask questions about your data, and then get low-latency, correct answers, even as the underlying data changes.

+Why not just use your database's built-in functionality to perform these same computations?
+Because your database often acts as if it's never been asked that question before, which means it can take a _long_ time to come up with an answer, each and every time you pose the query.

+Materialize instead keeps the results of the queries and incrementally updates them as new data comes in.
+So, rather than recalculating the answer each time it's asked, Materialize continually updates the answer and gives you the answer's current state from memory.

+Importantly, Materialize supports incrementally updating a much broader set of views than is common in traditional databases (e.g. views over multi-way joins with complex aggregations), and can do incremental updates in the presence of arbitrary inserts, updates, and deletes in the input streams.

+## Why should I use Materialize?

+If you perform any OLAP queries over relational data and want to reduce the time it takes to refresh answers to common queries, Materialize can make that happen.

+For a sense of scale, it can take queries that most teams would run once-per-day and instead provide sub-second or single-digit second answers.

 ## Materialize's design objective

 Materialize lets teams very quickly get answers to questions they routinely ask.